IanCal/semq/README.markdown

 SEMQ

 SEMQ is a simple message queue system built in erlang.
-The purpose is to allow fast push-based text communication between systems capable of basic HTTP requests.
-All functionality will be available to a client capable of only GET requests.
+The purpose is to allow fast push-based text communication between systems capable of basic (GET and POST) HTTP requests.

-You are able to do two things.
+You are able to do three things.

 1) Put a message on a named queue.
 If the queue does not exist, it will be created for you.

 2) Get the next message in a queue (this will delete the message).
 If no queue exists it will be created.

+3) Get a list of all currently active queues (note : there may be no client connected to a queue)

 If you try and get a message from an empty queue, then the server will wait until either 30s have passed or a message is pushed onto the queue.
 This enables a simple client to get messages pushed to it instead of using quick polling.